We look forward to partnering with you in your work to make our community stronger. Let us help you get started.

 Step 1: Check out our eligibility requirements and areas of interest.
 Determine if your organization is eligible to apply for funding from the Community Foundation.

 Step 2: Please email [email protected] to start the process.
 We will contact prospective applicants to learn more about your proposed projects and answer questions about our grantmaking process.
-Our Spring 2022 grant cycle is now closed.
-Our next grant deadline will be October 1, 2022.

 Step 3: You complete your grant application online; include your organization’s current operating budget and last year’s final budget; and a list of your organization’s board of directors.
 Applications must be submitted through the online grant portal by 11:59 PM on the day of the deadline.